 COVID-19 (Corona Virus) Statement

 In regards to the ongoing global outbreak of Coronavirus (COVID-19) and the spread of the Omicron variant Olive Training would like to issue guidance to students, staff and clients to aid in preventing the further spread of the virus.

-We are fully open for all aspects of our courses including blended learning application of the delivery of theory, study packages including examinations and assignments online in preparation for the practical side of your course which will be carried out once the lockdown is lifted.
-So we are pleased to enrol new learners at any stage of lockdown and help them achieve their study goals.
-All existing students will be offered a online tutorial and monitored through lockdown to ensure that they stay on track.
+We are fully open for all aspects of our courses including blended learning application of the delivery of theory, study packages including examinations and assignments online in preparation for the practical side of our courses.
+So we are pleased to enrol new learners and help them achieve their study goals.
+All existing students are currently on a blended learning programme and are closely monitored to ensure that they stay on track.

 We would like to thank you for your understanding in these unprecedented times.

 If you have any concerns or queries about your programme of study please contact as email@example.com